awsdocs/amazon-connect-admin-guide/doc_source/how-quick-connects-work.md

 ## External quick connects<a name="external-quick-connects"></a>

-There are no contact flows involved in external quick connect\.
+There are no flows involved in external quick connect\.
 When an agent invokes an external quick connect, the call is directly connected the destination without invoking any flows\.

-Because no contact flow is involved in external quick connects, you can't set the outbound caller ID\.
+Because no flow is involved in external quick connects, you can't set the outbound caller ID\.
 Instead, the caller ID that you specified when you [created the queue](create-queue.md) is used\.